 - Dental Primary: There is a $50 per person deductible for basic services when using a network provider and no copay for preventive care.
-50% percent of basic services are covered after the deductible in the first year, then 65% in year two, and then 80% in the next year and onward.
-Major services not covered.
+Fifty percent of basic services are covered after the deductible in the first year, then 65% in year two, and then 80% in the next year and onward.
+Major services are not covered.
 An annual maximum of $1,000 per person applies.

-- Dental Primary Preferred: The policy has a $50 per person deductible for basic services and $50 per person deductible for major services when using a network provider.
-100% coverage for preventive care.
-There is 35% coverage for basic services after the deductible in year one, then 65%, and finally 80% coverage for basic services.
-There is 15% coverage for major services after the deductible in year one, before increasing to 50%, and then 60%.
+- Dental Primary Plus: The policy has a $50 per person deductible for basic services when using an out of network dentist.
+There is 100% coverage for preventive care.
+There is 50% coverage for basic services after the deductible in year one, then 65%, and finally 80% coverage for basic services.
+Major services are not covered.
 A $1,000 annual maximum applies.

-- Dental Essential Preferred: There is a $50 per person deductible for basic services and $50 per person deductible for major services when using a network provider.
+- Dental Essential Preferred: There is a $50 per person deductible for basic services and a $50 per person deductible for major services when using a network provider.
 Initially, there is 80% coverage for preventive care before increasing to 90% and later 100%.
-There is 50% coverage for basic services after deductible in the first year before increasing to 65% and then 80%.
+There is 50% coverage for basic services after the deductible in the first year before increasing to 65% and then 80%.
 Major services are covered at 15% after the deductible.
-This latter increases to 50% and then 60%.
+This later increases to 50% and then 60%.
 A $1,000 annual maximum per person applies.

 - Dental Premier Elite: The policy has a $50 combined per person deductible for basic and major services with a non-network provider.
-There is $0 copay for preventive care.
+There is no copay for preventive care.
 Initially, the policy covers basic services at 50% after the deductible, but this increases to 65% and then 80%.
-There is 15% coverage for major services to start before coverages increases to 50% and then 60%.
+There is 15% coverage for major services to start before coverages increase to 50% and then 60%.
 The annual maximum of this policy is $2,000.

 Best for Families on a Budget : Delta Dental Insurance

-Delta Dental has an "A (Excellent)" rating from A.M.
-Best, which affirmed the financial strength rating and the issuer credit ratings for the company.
+Delta Dental has an "A (Excellent)" rating from AM Best, which affirmed the financial strength rating and the issuer credit ratings for the company.